-- (a) Base Salary.
-Effective as of April 19, 2021 and during the Employment Term, the Company will pay Executive as compensation for Executive's services a base salary at a rate of \$432,000 per year, as modified from time to time at the discretion of the Board or a duly constituted committee of the Board (the "Base Salary").
+(a) Base Salary.
+Effective as of January 2022 and during the Employment Term the Company will pay Executive as compensation for Executive's services a base salary at a rate of \$415,000 per year, as modified from time to time at the discretion of the Board or a duly constituted committee of the Board (the "Base Salary").
 The Base Salary will be paid in regular installments in accordance with the Company's normal payroll practices (subject to required withholding).
 Any increase in Base Salary (together with the then existing Base Salary) shall serve as the "Base Salary" for future employment under this Agreement.
-The first and last payment will be adjusted, if necessary, to reflect a commencement or termination date other than the first or last working day of a pay period. - (b) Signing and Annual Bonus.
-The Company shall pay to Executive a one-time signing bonus of \$130,000 (the "Signing Bonus"), payable within 30 days of the Effective Date.
-The Signing Bonus is subject to the following repayment obligations: as a condition of Executive's employment with the Company and for receiving the Signing Bonus, Executive agrees that if, at any time during the 24 months following the Effective Date, (a) Executive is terminated by the Company involuntarily without Cause or Executive resigns for Good Reason, then Executive shall repay the Signing Bonus to the Company, on a pro-rata basis based on length of service over such 24 month period; or (b) Executive is terminated by the Company involuntarily for Cause, or Executive resigns without Good Reason, then Executive shall repay the Signing Bonus to the Company in full.
-In all cases, Executive specifically authorizes the Company to deduct all of the Signing Bonus required to be repaid, if any, from Executive's final payroll check, and to the extent that there is a balance still owed by Executive, Executive will provide payment to the Company of such balance within thirty (30) days of Executive's separation from service.
-Executive will also be eligible to earn an annual discretionary bonus (the "Annual Bonus") with a target amount equal to 40% of Executive's then current Base Salary.
-The amount of this Annual Bonus, if any, will be determined in the sole discretion of the Board and based, in part, on Executive's performance and the performance of the Company during the calendar year.
-The Annual Bonus may be greater or lesser than the target bonus amount and may be zero based upon the achievement of agreed upon corporate and/or individual goals.
-The Company will pay Executive the Annual Bonus, if any, on or about February 1st of the following calendar year.
-The Annual Bonus is not earned until paid and no pro-rated amount will be paid if Executive's employment terminates for any reason prior to the payment date except as specified in Section 8
+The first and last payment will be adjusted, if necessary, to reflect a commencement or termination date other than the first or last working day of a pay period.

+- (b) Annual Bonus.
+Executive will also be eligible to earn an annual discretionary bonus with a target amount equal to 40% of Executive's then current Base Salary.
+The amount of this bonus, if any, will be determined in the sole discretion of the Board and based, in part, on Executive's performance and the performance of the Company during the calendar year.
+The bonus may be greater or lesser than the Target Bonus and may be zero based upon the achievement of agreed upon corporate and/or individual goals.
+The Company will pay Executive this bonus, if any, on or about February 1st of the following calendar year.
+The bonus is not earned until paid and no pro-rated amount will be paid if Executive's employment terminates for any reason prior to the payment date except as specified in Sections 7, 8 and 9. - (c) Equity.
+As of the effective date, it will be recommended to the Board that the Company grants Executive (i) an option to purchase 81,000 shares of the Company's common stock (the "Option") and (ii) a restricted stock unit award in respect of 13,500 shares of the Company common stock (the "RSUs" and, together with the Option, the "Equity Award").
+It is intended that the Equity Award shall be exempt from Section 409A of the Internal Revenue Code of 1986, as amended (the "Code") and any regulations promulgated thereunder.
+The Option will vest over four years as follows: the first 25% will vest on the one-year anniversary of the grant date and the remaining options will vest monthly over the remaining 36 months of the four-year vesting period.
+The shares underlying the RSUs will vest as follows: one-third will vest annually on each of the first, second and third anniversaries of the grant date.
+The Equity Award will be subject to the terms, definitions and provisions of the Company's Amended and Restated 2014 Equity Incentive Plan, as amended (as the same may be amended from time to time, the "Plan").
+Executive will be eligible to receive awards of stock options, restricted stock or other equity awards pursuant to any plans or arrangements the Company may have in effect from time to time.
+The Board or a committee of the Board shall determine in its discretion and guided by market benchmarks whether Executive shall be granted any such equity awards and the terms of any such award in accordance with the terms of any applicable plan or arrangement that may be in effect from time to time.